 Beauty by Robin McKinley

-I suppose it’s because of all the babysitting I’ve done, but I just couldn’t shake the image of Belle in her big yellow dress as I read Robin McKinley’s Beauty.
+Synopsis: A retelling of the classic tale of Beauty and the Beast.
+Review: I suppose it’s because of all the babysitting I’ve done, but I just couldn’t shake the image of Belle in her big yellow dress as I read Robin McKinley’s Beauty.
 But setting that aside, I would have loved this when I was 12.
 It’s swoony and romantic, featuring a narrator who’s my kind of girl.
-It hews very closely to the classic tale, while adding some imaginative elements such as the whispering voices who care for Beauty (so called because of her lack of same).
+It hews very closely to the classic tale, while adding some imaginative elements such as the whispering…

 The Wandering Fire by Guy Gavriel Kay (The Fionavar Tapestry, Book 2)